Dog Has Fleas? Here's What To Do

 Vacuum Your House Regularly

-You should be vacuuming around the house at least once a week, and especially in the rooms that your dog has access to.
+You should be vacuuming around the house at least once a week, especially in the rooms that your dog has access to.
 It’s one of the best ways to keep a flea infestation away.
-Be thorough in areas where your dog or cat sleeps, such as their bed or sofas, and also pay attention to carpets, rugs, upholstered furniture and skirting boards.
+Be thorough in areas where your dog or cat sleeps, such as their bed or sofas, and also pay attention to carpets, rugs, upholstered furniture, and skirting boards.